-The show, 'An Intimate Evening with Eddie Stubbs', is a monthly WSM 650AM broadcast when a legendary artist within the country music community is invited along to discuss their career and music.
+The show, ‘An Intimate Evening With Eddie Stubbs’, was a monthly WSM 650AM broadcast when a legendary artist within the country music community is invited along to discuss their career and music.

 Eddie Stubbs began the conversation by asking Gene about his continuing desire to travel and entertain his fans although he is now in his early 60s.
 Gene responded by stating that he was in Nashville that night (Wednesday 12 September), would travel to Bay Minette in Alabama on Thursday 13 September and would then travel all the way back to Nashville the next day for a show at The Wheel in Nashville on Friday 14 September 2007.

 Eddie Stubbs then stated that Gene continues to tour throughout the United States and that he was soon traveling overseas to Ireland.
 Gene responded by saying that he and The Farewell Party Band were looking forward to returning to Ireland where fans are so responsive to his music.